-Joana Galvão Teles is a managing associate and a member of the dispute resolution team, working in litigation and, essen-tially, in arbitration, including international arbitration and acting in a variety of industry sectors, including banking, con-struction, energy, infrastructures, insurance, public-private partnerships, transfers of technology, among others.
+Joana Galvão Teles is a managing associate and a member of the dispute resolution team, working in litigation and, essentially, in arbitration, including international arbitration, and acting in a variety of industry sectors, including banking, construction, energy, infrastructures, insurance, public-private partnerships, transfers of technology, among others.
+Joana is also attending the PHD programme at Nova School of Law.

-She participates, as counsel and as co-counsel with other foreign teams, in several international and national, institu-tional and ad hoc arbitrations (ICC, the Arbitration Centre of the Portuguese Chamber of Commerce and Industry and several ad hoc international and national arbitrations) for international and national clients.
+She participates as counsel and as co-counsel with other foreign teams in several international and national, institutional and ad hoc arbitrations (ICC, the Arbitration Centre of the Portuguese Chamber of Commerce and Industry and several ad hoc international and national arbitrations) for international and national clients.

-Joana is a member of Morais Leitão's Africa team, actively participating in international arbitrations and also in the nego-tiation and inclusion of arbitration clauses in Mozambique and in Angola, acting for international clients.
+Joana is a member of Morais Leitão's Africa team, actively participating in international arbitrations and also in the negotiation and inclusion of arbitration clauses in Mozambique and in Angola, acting for international clients.

-She regularly participates as lecturer in postgraduate courses on arbitration and as speaker in several seminars and confer-ences in the field of arbitration.
+She regularly participates as a lecturer in postgraduate courses on arbitration and as a speaker at seminars and conferences in the field of arbitration.

-She is listed by Who's Who Legal: Arbitration as 'Future Leader (Non-Partner)'.
+She is listed by Who's Who Legal: Arbitration as a 'Future Leader (Non-Partner)'.

-MORAIS LEITÃO

-GALVÃO TELES, SOARES DA SILVA & ASSOCIADOS
+M MORAIS LEITÃO GALVÃO TELES, SOARES DA SILVA & ASSOCIADOS

-Rua Castilho 165 1070-050 Lisboa Portugal Tel +351 21 381 74 00 Fax +351 21 381 74 99 www.mlgts.pt
+Rua Castilho 165 1070-050 Lisbon Portugal Tel +351 213 817 400 Fax +351 213 817 499 www.mlgts.pt